Skip to main content

 New Hampshire Optometric Association

-If you would like more information or have a question regarding SB-440 and/or the profession of optometry, please complete the form below.
+If you would like more information or have a question regarding HB 349 and/or the profession of optometry, please complete the form below.
 We will respond quickly to your request!

 About the NHOA

 The New Hampshire Optometric Association (NHOA) is the Granite State affiliate of the American Optometric Association.
-We represent the vast majority of New Hampshire’s practicing Doctors of Optometry and have served our members and the citizens of New Hampshire since NHOA's founding over 110 years ago.
+We represent the vast majority of New Hampshire’s practicing Doctors of Optometry and have served our members and the citizens of New Hampshire since NHOA's founding in 1901!
+Our mission is to advance and protect the practice of Optometry to ensure the health and vision of the public.